 I know what you’re thinking.
 You hear the word submissive wife, and all these things start going through your head.
 “I need to be submissive to my husband, basically be his slave?!
 Let him push me around and do everything he says?!
 That’s abuse!
 I refuse to be a submissive wife!”

-Let me say now, you are not your husbands’ slave.
-That’s not what being a submissive wife is about.
+Let me say this now; you are not your husbands’ slave.
+That’s not what being a submissive wife is.
 To be submissive means a number of things, but none of it means being physically, emotionally, or mentally abused.